wildlyinaccurate/wildlyinaccurate.github.io/_posts/2016-12-26-working-as-a-developer-at-bbc-news.md

 Working from home is common, and is done at your manager's discretion.
 Many people work from home one day each week.

 Overtime is actively discouraged.
-No project is more important than your wellbeing!
+No project is more important than your well-being!

 Taking annual leave is encouraged, with enough notice.
 If you work on a project with a hard deadline like an election or sporting event, your manager might ask you to avoid taking leave in the weeks leading up to the deadline, but this is not mandatory.